ITU-BDSA23-GROUP15/Chirp/docs/report.md

 ## Build, test, release, and deployment

+### Building and testing the application

+Whenever a push is made to GitHub, a workflow will start testing the application.
+This is the case for every branch and makes sure that whenever we make something - even if it is a new feature - the tests will run and the program won't fail when merged to main.
+T

 ## Team work

 When a new issue is created, it is automatically assigned to the "new" column in the project board.
 Members of the team can then assign themselves to the issue, with the amount of people working on it, being mainly dependent on the complexity of the issue.
 When a member assigns themselves to an issue, they move the issue to the "in progress" column.
 A new branch is created to work on the issue, and a pull request is linked to the issue, to track the progress on it.
 When the issue is considered completed, by the working members, the pull request is reviewed by the other members of the team.
 Members then review if they find the solution satisfactory.
 If the solution is not found satisfactory, they provide feedback, throught their review and await the working members to consider feedback and submit a corrected pull request for review.
 If the solution is found satisfactory, the pull request is merged into the main branch.
 The issue is then moved to the "done" column.